The-Knights-of-Ni/5206-docs/docs/hardware/design_basics.md

 ## Overview

 \note I do not intend to cover all of design, as it is a complicated art.
-This document is intended to get you started on what things to research.
+\note This document is intended to get you started on what things to research.

 In Fusion 360 Design, there are 4 types of design.
 (Here listed in terms of usability)

 1. Solid / Sheet Metal (covers about 99.999999% of design we need to do)
 2. Form (creates a body using geometries instead of computations)
 3. Mesh (useful for editing STL or other non-computable geometries)